Substance intoxication

 Substance intoxication is a transient condition of altered consciousness and behavior associated with recent use of a substance.
 It is often maladaptive and impairing, but reversible.
 If the symptoms are severe, the term "substance intoxication delirium" may be used.
+Slang terms for the state include: getting high (generic), and being stoned, cooked, or fried (usually in reference to cannabis).

 Substance intoxication may often accompany a substance use disorder (SUD); if persistent substance-related problems exist, SUD is the preferred diagnosis.

-The term "intoxicated", used by laymen, most often refers to alcohol.
+The term "intoxication" in common use most often refers to alcohol intoxication, or drug addiction usually opioids consisting of an overdose; resulting in death.